artificialiman/Teacher-care/handoff/ADD-STUDENT-AND-BRAND-SPEC.md

-   marks it inactive in some way that `generate.py`/`compute_awards.py` already respect — needs a decision on which, since a hard delete loses any scores that were already entered for that student, and a soft-delete-equivalent needs a field the schema doesn't have yet.
+   marks it inactive in some way that `generate.py`/`compute_awards.py` already respect — needs a decision on which, since a hard delete loses any scores that were already entered for that student, and a soft-delete-equivalent needs a field the schema doesn't have yet. [just move such names to the bottom of an alumin archive, dont build that yer just note it]
-4. Is idempotent — running it twice in a row with no roster changes produces zero diffs, so it's safe to run on a schedule or on every `tendercare-teacher` deploy without babysitting it.
+4. Is idempotent — running it twice in a row with no roster changes produces zero diffs, so it's safe to run on a schedule or on every `tendercare-teacher` deploy without babysitting it. [if its inexpensive then actively listen and update]

 This keeps the sync itself simple, testable in isolation (mock the Supabase response, assert on the files written), and consistent with